AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/smart-lists-and-static-lists/static-lists/push-an-adobe-experience-platform-segment-to-a-marketo-static-list.md

    >[!NOTE]
    >
-   >Segments to static lists are 1:1.
-If you choose multiple segments here, you'll have to map each segment to a specified static list in the Segment Schedule tab.
+   >If you choose multiple segments here, you'll have to map each segment to a specified static list in the Segment Schedule tab.

 1. Click **Add New Mapping**.